Management

 Prerequisite: SCM 330.
 An overview of the fundamental terminology, principles, concepts and problem solving methods encountered in the contemporary field of service operations management.
 (Formerly 6500:334)

-SCM:390 Supply Chain Modeling and Decision Making (3 Credits)
+SCM 390 Supply Chain Modeling and Decision Making (3 Units)

 Prerequisites: [ACCT 250 or admission to the College of Engineering with 48 credit hours completed], MGMT 304, and SCM 330.
 Spreadsheet based, example-driven approach to develop models and methodologies for supply chain analysis and decision making.
 (Formerly 6500:390)

-Prerequisites: Must be admitted to a major in a 4-year degree granting college, upper level standing, and SCM 333.
+Prerequisites: Junior or greater standing and SCM 333.
 Coverage of materials management, production planning, scheduling and control.
 Integrates material from previous courses, provides overall framework including use of computer and quantitative methods.
 (Formerly 6500:434)

-Prerequisites: Must be admitted to a major in a 4-year degree granting college, upper level standing, and SCM 330.
+Prerequisites: Junior or greater standing and SCM 330.
 Emphasis on statistical techniques essential to controlling product quality for both measurement and attribute data.
 Includes control chart methods and acceptance sampling plans.
 (Formerly 6500:435)

 Prerequisite: Permission of department chair or designated faculty member.
 On the job experiences with public or private sector organizations.
 (Formerly 6500:486)